 You will often find the young people or students able to understand and speak English.

-There are 6 mobile network operators and also quite a number of internet service providers in Taiwan.
+There are over 0 mobile network operators and about 0 internet service providers in Taiwan.
 You can checkout the

 and also details about each of them.